 With its genesis in Philippines Landcare, LIFE addresses livelihood improvement from a position of sustainable natural resource management.
 LIFE is in its second year of evaluation by the Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development (PCAARRD) and is providing evidence of extension scalability at local, regional and national level within the Philippines.

 The research gap is knowing whether a Landcare approach, using the LIFE model of improved extension, can be adapted from one country to another.
 The hypothesis is that a Landcare LIFE combination is adaptable between nations.

 The test case for this hypothesis is Philippines to Fiji adaption and adoption of Landcare and LIFE.
 Testing and refining of Landcare and LIFE models has occurred in Mindanao and proven to be successful.
 This project will provide the necessary evidence base for further adoption and adaption of Landcare and LIFE by communities and development agents globally.

-- Rural communities have improved agricultural livelihoods and natural resource management practices, and resilience to cope with climate change as a result of empowering extension systems; and
+- Empowering extension systems resulting in improved agricultural livelihoods, natural resource management practices, and resilience of rural communities to cope with climate change.

-- Collaborative tripartite relationships are formed between Fiji, Philippines and Australia where mutual research interests can be shared, enhanced, and findings developed to a wider international audience.
+- Formed collaborative tripartite relationships between Fiji, Philippines and Australia where mutual research interests can be shared, enhanced, and findings developed to a wider international audience.